SuperNinjaCat5/pcb/README.md

-# 🐱 PCB Cat 🐱
+# 🐱 PCB Smile 🐱

-When you press the button located at the cat's nose, its eyes (two LEDs) light up.
+When you press the button located at the persons's nose, its eyes (two LEDs) light up.

 ---

 Info

-- Custom cat-shaped PCB
+- Custom face-shaped PCB
 - Has two LEDs as glowing eyes
 - A smile formed with silkscreen art and LED placement
 - Nose button that activates the LEDs